 Despite those problems, growers are rapidly learning more about what it takes to grow the crop here.
 To obtain a license to grow hemp, farmers must conduct on-farm research and then report results to NC State and NC A&T State universities.

 Meanwhile, Extension specialists and agents are conducting their own experiments on several of the agricultural research stations sprinkled across the state.
 Testing in multiple locations is important to North Carolina growers because there’s tremendous diversity in both climates and soils – factors that heavily influence many production decisions.

 Before the research pilot program began in 2017, hemp hadn’t been grown in the state for decades.
 It had been outlawed because it comes from the same plant species as marijuana.
-What makes hemp different from marijuana is the low levels of tetrahydrocannabinoids that hemp has.
+What makes hemp different from marijuana is hemp’s low levels of tetrahydrocannabinoids.
 By law, hemp grown in North Carolina must have a THC level of 0.3 percent or less.